Cannon Beach: A Day Trip From Portland, Oregon

 Even for a few hours, the escape to the Oregon Coast was exactly what I needed.

-Do you take day trips from your home?
-If you do, leave them in the comments.
+Do you take day trips?
+Let me know in the comments.